 - AVR programmer pin 4 (MOSI) – TMS6100 pin 9

 - AVR programmer pin 5 (RST) – TMS6100 pin 12

 - AVR programmer pin 6 (GND) – TMS6100 pin 13

 You will also need to connect pins 13 and 14 to a 5V supply in order to power the AVR during programming.

 The PCB design can be seen in the following diagram:

-The PCB is designed to be made either double-sided (if you are using a PCB fabrication service) or single-sided (where the bottom-copper traces can be replaced by link wires).
-Tolerances are suitable for UV transfer production of the board.
-Full EagleCAD schematics and PCB design are provided at the end of this article.
+The PCB is designed to be made double-sided using a PCB fabrication service).
+Full KiCAD schematics and PCB design are provided at the end of this article.

 The TMS6100 provides 3 commands for the TMS5220 to use (and therefore, the host microcomputer).
 The commands are as follows:

 - Read data